 The Duke Endowment Awards Grant for Student Resiliency Project

-Sept.
-24, 2013 (CHARLOTTE, NC) – Trustees of The Duke Endowment have approved a $3.4 million grant to help four schools in the Carolinas collaborate on increasing student resilience.
+Charlotte, N.C.
+(Sept.
+24, 2013) – Trustees of The Duke Endowment have approved a $3.4 million grant to help four schools in the Carolinas collaborate on increasing student resilience.

 Davidson College, Duke University and Johnson C. Smith University in North Carolina and Furman University in South Carolina will use the four-year grant to study resiliency on each campus and pilot interventions to enhance it.